Claude Cowork for business: a secure-adoption guide for Canadian SMBs

-Last month a managing partner at a Toronto law firm forwarded me a one-line note from her office manager: the team had started using Claude Cowork to tidy up case files, and was that a problem?
+Last month a managing partner at a Toronto law firm forwarded me a one-line note from her office manager.
+The team had started using Claude Cowork to tidy up case files, and was that a problem?
 She wasn’t asking about productivity.
 She was asking whether client confidentiality had just walked onto a desktop app nobody had approved.

 The tools arrived faster than the guardrails, and that gap is the whole reason I wrote this guide.
 My aim is to help you say yes to Claude Cowork without losing the thing that keeps regulated clients trusting you.